 Cyclical Attunement

 My research unfolds through artistic practice.
-Rather than approaching inquiry as something separate from making, I see art as the method through which knowledge emerges.
+I see art as a beautiful method through which knowledge emerges.
 Painting, weaving, writing, and embodied listening are the means by which understanding is formed.
 This work is rooted in cyclical attunement: an ongoing dialogue between my inner rhythms, the landscapes I engage with, and the more-than-human world.
 Through this relational process, creativity becomes a way of listening, responding, and participating in a living system of exchange.

 My process is also informed by Indigenous cosmologies, ecopsychology, feminist epistemologies, and arts-in-health frameworks that recognize creativity as a participatory and restorative force.
 Before creating, I engage in reciprocity with the land—offerings, listening practices, and intentional presence—so that the work arises through this sacred relationship.
 Finished artworks are treated as witnesses of these encounters, holding traces of place, time, and shared consciousness.
 Through this research, I seek to contribute pathways for understanding creativity as a practice of connection—between body and environment, human and Earth, inner knowing and collective well-being.